 In last week’s post I described how to use SQL Monitor to determine what is happening during the execution of long-running SQL statements.
 Shortly after the post went up, I got some requests on both social media and via the blog comments asking, “If it is possible to get the same information from a traditional text-based execution plan, as not everyone has access to SQL Monitor?”.

-The answer is yes, it is possible to see a lot of the information showed in SQL Monitor by viewing the execution plan via the DBMS_XPLAN.DISPLAY_CURSOR function.
-In order to call this function you will need SELECT or READ privilege on the fixed views V$SQL_PLAN_STATISTICS_ALL, V$SQL and V$SQL_PLAN, otherwise you’ll get an error message.
+The answer is yes, it is possible to see a lot of the information shown in SQL Monitor by viewing the execution plan via the DBMS_XPLAN.DISPLAY_CURSOR function.
+In order to call this function, you will need SELECT or READ privilege on the fixed views V$SQL_PLAN_STATISTICS_ALL, V$SQL, and V$SQL_PLAN, otherwise, you’ll get an error message.

 The DBMS_XPLAN.DISPLAY_CURSOR function takes three parameters:

 - SQL ID – default null, means the last SQL statement executed in this session

 - FORMAT – Controls the level of details that will be displayed in the execution plan, default TYPICAL.

 The video below demonstrates how you can use the FORMAT parameter within the DBMS_XPLAN.DISPLAY_CURSOR function to show you information about what’s happened during an execution plan including the bind variable values used, the actual number of rows returned by each step, and how much time was spent on each step.

 Under the video you will find all of the commands used, so you can cut and paste them easily.